-One agency does is the federal Social Security Administration, which has a database of death records.
+One agency which does is the federal Social Security Administration, which has a database of death records.

 These records only include deaths that were reported to the Social Security Administration to discontinue benefits that had been provided to a person, or deaths reported by a surviving relative applying for benefits.
 So not all deaths are in the database.

-There are private geneology sites that have online databases that index some of the vital records that are in government databases.
+There are private genealogy sites that have online databases that index some of the vital records that are in government databases.